Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 24

 * Ship as many items as possible.
 (We want as much gold for tomorrow as possible.)
-* Make sure you have desert totems for tomorrow as Pam has her checkup and will not be at the bus.

 ### Spring 25